monsterzack5/CatBoy-Bot/README.md

 to run this bot, populate the `.env.example`, rename it to just `.env`, then run `npm run config`, then run `npm run makedb`
 note: this will only make the production files, if you wanna use `npm run dev` you'll need to make a copy of the db and config files.
 Then rename them to whatever your dev names are, and send them manually to your db channel.

+oh yeah also, if you are ever gonna use this bot, change line 42 in `index.ts` to your own heroku url.
+Change `src/lib/support + invite` to your own details.

 this bot isnt meant to be used by anyone but me.